microsoft/sql-spark-connector/README.md

 | Microsoft SQL Server | SQL Server 2008 or later |
 | Azure SQL Databases | Supported |

+*Note: Azure Synapse (Azure SQL DW) use is not tested with this connector.
+While it may work, there may be unintended consequences.*

 ### Supported Options
 The Apache Spark Connector for SQL Server and Azure SQL supports the options defined here: [SQL DataSource JDBC](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html)